Windows OS Hub

 rds shadow Remote Monitoring Request in a user RDP session

-If the user confirms the connection, the administrator will see his desktop in View mode, but won’t be able to interact with it.
+Once the user confirms the shadow connection, the administrator will be able to view the user’s desktop, but won’t be able to interact with it.

 testing shadow connection to rdp user session